Kaase Team

 Though Jon Kaase’s technical acumen thrives at the heart of his company, he relies heavily on his Operations Manager, Cliff Moore, who plays a crucial and interlinked part of the Kaase story.

-An entrepreneurial type and engine builder with twenty-eight years’ tenure at the firm, Moore started college as an engineering student, incorporating CAD design and CNC programming.
+An entrepreneurial type and engine builder with thirty-two years’ tenure at the firm, Moore started college as an engineering student, incorporating CAD design and CNC programming.
 He also attended the University of Georgia, majoring in business classes.

 ChrisThomas&Kaase-webChris Thomas won the 2015 Engine Masters Challenge Spec Small-block class with a 400cu in Cleveland.
 The previous year his 600cu in Boss Hemi scooped the Horsepower and Torque award and in 2013 he contributed much to the performance of Kaase’s overall-winning 4-valve Mod motor.
 “I’m not sure I would have won if Chris hadn’t been banging away on the keyboard,” admitted Kaase.
 “I gave him no instructions—he did all of that on his own.”